Getting Started (Beta)¶

 Executing the command will open a browser window with prompts to finish configuring your credentials.
 For more information on this command, view its documentation.

-If you are planning to run Custodian using a service account, then configure your credentials using environment variables.
+If you are planning to run Custodian using a service account, or workload identity federation then configure your credentials using environment variables.

 Write Your First Policy¶